530

 14

-Rosario Angelo Livatino was an Italian magistrate who was killed by Stidda.
+Rosario Angelo Livatino was an Italian magistrate who was murdered by the Stidda, a Sicilian Mafia-type criminal organization, and Beatified by the Catholic Church.

 14